meshtastic/firmware/docs/radio-settings.md

 ## LoRaWAN Europe Frequency Band

-The maximum power allowed is +14dBM.
+The maximum power allowed is +14dBm ERP (Effective Radiated Power, see [this site](https://en.wikipedia.org/wiki/Effective_radiated_power) for more information).

 ### 433 MHz